airalab/learning-center/en/lesson_4_wallet.md

 Find the `Factory Core` -> `Aira BuilderShareSale` builder address.
 Please check previous lessons if you don't know how to do that.

-Add `Aira BuilderShareSale` contract to your contracts list.
+Add the `Aira BuilderShareSale` contract to your contracts list.

 Abi:
 ```js